reactjs/react.dev/content/blog/2018-11-27-react-16-roadmap.md

 ### [React 16.6](/blog/2018/10/23/react-v-16-6.html): Suspense for Code Splitting (shipped)

-*Suspense* refers to React's new ability to "suspend" rendering while comp

-nts are waiting for something, and display a loading indicator.
+*Suspense* refers to React's new ability to "suspend" rendering while components are waiting for something, and display a loading indicator.
 In React 16.6, Suspense supports only one use case: lazy loading components with `React.lazy()` and `<React.Suspense>`.

 ```js
 // This component is loaded dynamically